Policy changes are vital for spurring innovation in spacetech

-Policy changes are vital for spurring innovation in spacetech4 min read .
-08:23 PM IST
+Policy changes are vital for spurring innovation in spacetech1 min read .
+Updated: 09 Nov 2020, 11:52 AM IST

-Space startups attracted $5.7 billion in funding last year, including debt financing, and the momentum has continued this year despite the pandemic
+India was an early entrant to the space age, thanks to the government’s initiative to set up the Indian Space Research Organization (Isro)

 India was an early entrant to the space age, thanks to the government’s initiative to set up the Indian Space Research Organization (Isro).
 Its first rocket went into space in 1963 from Thumba in Kerala.
 Though it was denied technology and materials for strategic reasons, Isro developed launch vehicles that were more economical than their counterparts in the West.